Erin Batth

-Erin Batth (born October 22, 1978) is an American basketball coach who is currently the head coach for Providence.
+Erin Leigh Batth (born October 22, 1978) is an American basketball coach who is currently the head coach for Providence.
 She played college basketball at Clemson.

 Playing career

 Batth played college basketball at Clemson where she was named a second-team Defensive All-American, and member of the ACC's All-Defensive Team as a junior and senior.
 During her senior year in 2000–01, she ranked second on the team in scoring with 12.1 points per game and led the team with 8.7 rebounds per game.
 Following the season she was named to the All-ACC Second Team, and ACC All-Defensive Team.
 She helped lead the Tigers to the ACC women's basketball tournament championship in 1999, and four-consecutive NCAA Tournament appearances, including the Sweet 16 in 1999.
 She finished her career with 972 points, 722 rebounds and 116 blocked shots.
 She was drafted in the fourth round, 59th overall, by the Cleveland Rockers in the 2001 WNBA draft.
 She became the first Clemson player ever drafted in the Women's National Basketball Association (WNBA).

 Following her collegiate career, Batth played professionally in Europe for Panathinaikos in the Greek Women's Basketball League and Migrosspor in the Turkish Women's Basketball League.
 While playing in Turkey in 2005, she suffered a broken foot and returned to the States, where she became an executive assistant to the general manager and operations specialist for both the NBA's Sacramento Kings and the WNBA's Sacramento Monarchs.